-Benefits of Dialectical Behavioral Therapy
+Benefits of DBT Therapy

 DBT also helps individuals build up the strength to be more assertive while maintaining a positive view of themselves and others.
 This is another way to say they’ve learned self-respect, which is one of the best ways to overcome addiction.
 When someone respects themselves enough to say no to their substance use disorder, they can rest assured that their treatment has been successful.

 Helpful Tips for Being Successful in Dialectical Behavioral Therapy